0xProject/protocol/docs/basics/orders.rst

     )
         external
         view
-        returns (LimitOrderStatus memory status);
+        returns (OrderInfo memory status);

 RFQ Orders
 ==========

-``RfqOrder``s are a stripped down version of ``LimitOrder``s, supporting fewer fields and a leaner settlement process.
+RFQ orders are a stripped down version of standard limit orders, supporting fewer fields and a leaner settlement process.
 These orders are fielded just-in-time, directly from market makers, during the construction of a swap quote on 0x API, and can be filled through the ``fillRfqOrder()`` function on the Exchange Proxy.

 Some notable differences from regular limit orders are: